OndrejKunc/flutter_dynamic_forms/README.md

 List<FormItemValue> data = formManager.getFormData()
 ```

-It contains list of all the properties which were marked as a mutable in a component parser definition.
+It contains a list of all the properties which were marked as a mutable in a component parser definition.
 In default components those are the properties that are expected to be changed by a user.
-Each item contains id of the source element, property name and property value.
+Each item contains id of the source element, property name, and property value.
 To submit the form you usually want to serialize this list and send it back to your server.

 ## Writing a custom component